Logo Voyage

 Drink

-[edit]Drinking of wine is banned in open.
-There are no bars.
+Drinking in open is banned here, and there are no bars in the state.
 Beware of pirated alcohols, available in plenty.
 On the other hand, soft drinks of eminent brands are available in almost all shops.

 Tripura offers a fascinating range of traditional beverages that reflect its tribal heritage, natural resources, and cultural diversity.
 If you're exploring the state, you’ll find that drinks here are more than refreshments—they’re part of daily life, rituals, and hospitality.